shubhamsvt/Product2_Regain_Power/README.md

 # Product2_Regain_Power
-Indivedic Regain Power: HTML, CSS, JS project for quick contact, addressing selling needs.
-Features: Form-to-mail, Live ChatBot, Quick call.
-Contribute and share your feedback!
+Indivedic Regain Power is my third project at Indivedic Pvt Ltd, addressing Selling needs with quick contact using HTML,CSS and JavaScript along with messaging and mailing tools.
+Key features include Form submit details directly to mail, Live ChatBot with popup actions, and Quick call.
+Explore the codebase for Indivedic Regain Power and feel free to contribute.
+Your feedback is valued!